Herseninstituut/FYD2NWB-BIDS/README.md

 # FYD2NWB-BIDS

+When you publish a dataset it is highly recommended to convert data to an internationally accepted format.
+This toolbox, which is still under construction, can be used for this purpose.
+If you would like to help with it's development please contact us.
 Within the international neuroscience community there are two main standard formats NWB and BIDS.

-**NWB** [(Neurodata Without Borders)](https://www.nwb.org/) converts data from proprietry formats to a standard format (basically HDF5) that can be accessed with open source tools.
+**NWB** [(Neurodata Without Borders)](https://www.nwb.org/) converts and packages data from proprietry formats to a standard format (basically HDF5) that can be accessed with open source tools.
 This file format is becoming an international standard for sharing neuroscientific data and is also used by the Allen Brain institute.

 **BIDS** (Brain Imaging Data Structure) introduces a standard schema for folder naming and data organisation (The data itself which may have been recorded in proprietry formats is not converted).
 The BIDS format is a well-known and universally accepted format, that is already the gold-standard for data sharing in human neuroimaging.

-Since NWB and BIDS have different aims, they can be combined.
-Data should first be packaged per session in NWB files and once this has been done, a dataset with multiple NWB files can be organized within a BIDS compliant folder structure with neccessary metadata files.
-These datasets can now be published and shared with the neurosicence community.
+Since NWB and BIDS foramt data and metadata different level, they can be combined.
+Here we assume that data is first packaged per session in NWB files and once this has been done, a dataset with multiple NWB files can be organized within a BIDS compliant folder structure, with the addition of neccessary metadata files.
+In this format datasets can be published and shared with the neurosicence community.

-Since these two operations require the addition of relevant metadata, the conversion tools in this repo rely heavily on metadata stored in the FYD (Follow Your Data) system.
+Since these two operations require the addition of metadata, the conversion tools in this repo rely heavily on metadata stored in the FYD (Follow Your Data) system.
 Metadata about methods and setups can be reused to create new compliant datasets.
 FYD_matlab scripts extract metadata from the FYD database, thus requiring minimal input from users.

 #### Validate your metadata
 Before you can start converting data to NWB and BIDS, it is important to validate whether the required metadata exists.
 The conversion routine can only run successfully if it can retrieve all the neccessary data and metadata to create an NWB file and the BIDS folder structure.
 For this purpose, you can run the script ```getMetadata('sessionid')``` to validate a particular session.